authelia/authelia/docs/configuration/access-control.md

 ### bypass

 This policy skips all authentication and allows anyone to use the resource.
-This policy has little to no effect when used with a rule that also has a subject defined, just because the minimum authentication level required to obtain information about the subject is [one_factor](#one_factor)
+This policy is not available with a rule that includes a [subject](#Subjects) restriction because the minimum authentication level required to obtain information about the subject is [one_factor](#one_factor).

 ### one_factor